ragnarlevi/GTST/ReadMe.md

 ```

-Perform MMD test using various kernels.
+Perform the MMD test using various kernels.
 Note that the unbiases MMD estimator is used

 ```python